 Your energy usage habits are unique to you.
 Another family living in the same house might use dramatically more or less energy than yours.
 If your household draws a large amount of power over the course of the day and into late evening hours, you'll need more energy storage capacity.
 Think of your batteries as cups of water, and the energy your house uses drains that cup.
 Having more cups or a larger cup will ensure your energy demands and goals are met.

 Installing a battery with solar allows you to store the clean solar energy you generate during the day for use after the sun goes down or to help offset costly on-peak utility rates.
 Without solar, you're simply buying dirty utility power to store.
 Also, keep in mind that blackouts will become more and more common as our energy infrastructure continues to age.
 A battery paired with solar empowers you with a personal micro-utility in times of crisis.

-If you're interested in a battery, a solar energy system, or both, don't hesitate to reach out to our team.
+If you're interested in a battery, a solar energy system, or both, we invite you to download our free guide, "Are Solar & Batteries Right For You?"
+Or, if you're ready to speak to a member of our team, contact us through the button below for a free, no-obligation solar and battery consultation.
 Our education-first sales approach ensures you have all the necessary knowledge to make the right decision for your home and family.
-Click the button below to request a free, no-obligation quote.